 Script editor

-A Script (or interactive script) is a file containing several commands that are executed sequentially.
+An Interactive script (or simply a script) is a file containing several commands that are executed sequentially.

 Working with scripts